Alight Motion logo

 What is Alight Motion?

-Key Features at a Glance
+Key Features

 Alight Motion Download — Android, iOS & APK

-Download Alight Motion from Google Play Store
+Download from Google Play Store

-1. Open the Google Play Store on your Android device
+1. Open Google Play Store on your Android device

 3. Tap Install

-• Android 6.0 or higher (Android 15 supported)
+• Android 6.0 or higher (Android 15 supported as of 2026)

 Alight Motion APK Download — When and How

-Step 3 — Install the file Open your Downloads folder, tap the .apk file, and tap Install.
-The process takes under a minute.
+Open your Downloads folder, tap the .apk file, tap Install.
+Takes under a minute.

-Step 4 — Open and sign in Launch Alight Motion, sign in with your Alight account, and you're ready to edit.
+Step 4 — Open and sign in

 Alight Motion iOS Download — iPhone & iPad

-1. Open the App Store on your device
+1. Open the App Store

 2. Search Alight Motion — developer: Alight Creative Inc.

-3. Tap Get (the app is free)
+3. Tap Get (free)

-5. Open the app once installed and sign in
+5. Open and sign in

-iOS Minimum requirements:
+iOS requirements:

 • iOS 14.4 or higher

-• iPad (6th generation or newer recommended for smooth performance)
+• iPad 6th generation or newer

 Alight Motion for PC — Windows 10 & Windows 11